EGI-Federation/glite-info-provider-ldap/README.md

   - Updating version and changelog in `debian/changelog`
   - Updating authors in `AUTHORS`
 - Once the PR has been merged tag and release a new version in GitHub
-  - Packages will be built using Travis and attached to the release page
+  - Packages will be built using GitHub Actions and attached to the release page

 ## History